liatrio/allow-ip-poc/README.md

 ### GitHub Token

-This POC requires a Personal Access Token with (currently unknown) scopes that is set as a repository secret in GitHub named `GH_TOKEN`.
+This POC requires a Personal Access Token with scope `admin:org` that is set as a repository secret in GitHub named `GH_TOKEN`.
 This is referenced in `main.js` when accessing the GitHub API.